Daurai/Clash-of-Attendance/Use cases.md

 <img src="http://users.metropolia.fi/~jonisarj/coa_usecases.png" alt="use cases">

 #### Use case cenarios

+##### 1. Student

+###### Initial state:
+ * Student uploads files to return an assingment and clicks "Return to teacher".

+###### Normal flow:
+ * System accepts the student's assignment, uploads it to the server and shows a message saying "Upload successful".
+Teacher can then check and grade the assignment on their end.

+###### What can go wrong:**
+ * System fails to upload attached files to the server.
+System fails to return the assingment successfully, showing an error message (e.g. deadline passed), the user can then choose to back out of the use case or try again.

+###### Other activities:
+ * Messages displayed, showing the user what is happening at each state of the return process.

+###### End state:
+ * Assignment returned successfully; system shows a message informing the user of that fact.

 * Main use cases described more in detail, based on a template
   * a template: initial state, normal flow, end state
   * a template also tells how a use case can fail